On low temperature kinetic theory; spin diffusion, Bose Einstein condensates, anyons: The Nordheim-Boltzmann (NB) model.

 \section{The Nordheim-Boltzmann (NB) model.}

 In 1928 Nordheim [N] introduced the first quantum kinetic equation for bosons and fermions, followed a year later by Peierls' study of quantized waves (phonons) [P].
 Uhling and Uhlenbeck in their 1933 paper [UU] discuss quantum corrections to the transport coefficients of real gases that must be present at low temperatures.
-In these equations the collision are rare enough that the motion of particles between collisions and with it the transport left hand side of these evolution equations is classical, only the collisional right hand side is directly influenced by the quantum effects.
+In these equations the collision are rare enough that the motion of particles between collisions is classical, and with it the transport left hand side of these evolution equations.
+Only the collisional right hand side is directly influenced by the quantum effects.
 The term quantum Boltzmann equation usually refers to such equations, even though true quantum kinetic models are sometimes considered.
 For a more detailed discussion of such matters see [LS].
-The boson case is of particular interest in a neighbourhood of and below the transition temperature $T_c$, where a condensate first appears. \\ \\ The collision operator for the NB equation is
+The boson case is of particular interest in a neighbourhood of and below the transition temperature $T_c$, where a condensate first appears. \\ \\ With the velocities $(v,v_*)$ before and $(v',v'_*)$ after a collision related by $v'= v-n[(v-v_*)\cdot n],\quad v'_*=v_*+n[(v-v_*)\cdot n]$, we write $f_*=f(v_*), f'=f(v'), f'_*=f(v'_*)$.
+The collision operator for the NB equation is

-with $\epsilon= 1$ for bosons, $\epsilon=-1$ for fermions, and $\epsilon=0$ in the classical case.
-The quartic terms vanishes in all three casses.
-Partial validation results are given in [BCEP].\\ For $\epsilon=\pm 1$ the entropy is
+where $B$ is a collision kernel, $E(p)=|p|^2$, $\epsilon= 1$ for bosons, $\epsilon=-1$ for fermions, and $\epsilon=0$ in the classical case.
+The quartic terms vanishes in all three cases.
+Validation for the fermion and boson cases is studied in [BCEP].\\ For $\epsilon=\pm 1$ the entropy is

 Also this entropy is monotone but, contrary to the classical case, gives no control of concentrations.
 In equilibrium $Q$ is zero, and multiplication by $\log\frac{f}{1+\epsilon f}$ and integration gives